 Public Holidays 2017

-This page contains a calendar of all 2017 public holidays for Ivory Coast.
+This page contains a national calendar of all 2017 public holidays for Ivory Coast.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

-The Republic Cote d’Ivoire, or the Ivory Coast, is a West African nation that currently celebrates 14 national holidays.
+The Republic Cote d’Ivoire currently celebrates 14 national holidays.
 The government of the Ivory Coast is also known to add one-time holiday events throughout the year.
 Employers are required to acknowledge these one-time holidays, even if they are given with short notice.

 The holidays of the Ivory Coast are governed by the Ministry of Social Affairs and the President and the Labour Code.
 The president retains the right to add or remove any national holiday through national decree and publication.